kakshay21/AWS/awsCodeCommit.md

 git pull origin master
 ```

 The above command is required to update your local repo from aws repo.
-So do it every time before starting any new feature of your own
+So do it every time before starting any new feature of your own.

 Then to switch to your own branch